stringandstickytape/MaxsAiStudio/README.md

 Token costs can be entered into the Settings dialog, and are correct at the time of writing.
 Interaction costs appear in the status bar at the bottom of the window; accumulated costs are accessible via Specials -> Show Model Usage/Cost Statistics.

 You can edit the raw content of a message by right-clicking in the messages diagram.

+In theory at least, any OpenAI-compatible API, including that offered by Ollama, should work if you set the Protocol to "OpenAI" in the Settings form.

+# Known issues

+No Base64 image support for Groq
+No token counting for Groq
+Tools only for Claude and OpenAI protocols (incl Ollama-via-OpenAI-protocol)